The Cross-Wits: Crossfire round (both versions)

-The contestant with the most points at the end of the game played the Crossfire Round along with his/her choice of celebrity partner (a choice of only the winning player's partners in 1975 and a choice of all four in 1986).
+The contestant with the most points at the end of the game played the Crossfire Round along with his/her choice of celebrity partner (a choice of all four in 1975-1976 & 1986-1987 and only the winning player's partners from 1976-1980).
 The team was shown one last crossword puzzle with ten words, none of which were clues to a master puzzle.
 The team called out words by number and the host read the clue for that word.
 If the team could solve all ten words in 60 seconds or less, the contestant won the grand prize.

 In the 1975 version, each correct answer won increasingly valuable prizes, and if the contestant solved all ten they won the grand prize, which was usually a car, but sometimes a trip or a fur coat.
 In the 1986 version, contestants who solved all ten words won a trip and the opportunity to win a car.
 Contestants who failed to win the bonus round on the 1986 version won a consolation prize package.